valeshan/avg-cubic-weight/README.md

 ## Setup

 First, download the file and then unzip, within your CLI, go into the specified folder directory and type in ```npm install``` to install the required dependency, node-fetch.

-Once the dependency as been installed, enter ``` node app.js``` to get the average weight of the air conditioners.
+Once the dependency as been installed, enter ``` node app.js``` to get the average weight value of the air conditioners in your console.